 Are you out of work because of the economic recession?
 If so, one area seeing significant demand is the food and grocery delivery space.

-Neither role requires specialized skills, and both can help you bridge the gap until you get back on your feet.
+It doesn’t require specialized skills, and being a delivery driver can help you bridge the gap until you get back on your feet.

-Read our Postmates or DoorDash guide to learn how they work and which is better for drivers.
+Read our DoorDash review to learn how they work and which is better for drivers.

 2. Don’t Avoid the Stock Market